Care & Maintenance

 Cold Frames are another solution.
 In fact, for some more moderate climates they can make gardening a year-round activity.
 Most cold frames are nothing more than a painted plywood frame onto which you put old storm windows to serve as the glazing panels.

-Greenhouses, the original extension devices, which you can build or buy.
+Greenhouses are the original extension devices which you can build or purchase.

 If you use season extenders, you will have to re-think your planting and harvest schedules since you will be able to plant sooner and can harvest later.
 For example, most fall crops should be started in July.
-Keep in mind that many leafy crops will mature more slowly when started later in the season since the days are growing shorter and sun exposure is less (see Choosing Fall Crops).
+Keep in mind that many leafy crops will mature more slowly when started later in the season since the days are growing shorter and sun exposure is less (see Best Garden Veggies to Over-Winter).